An Overview of the Butterfly Stroke

 Swimming butterfly can be physically demanding, especially for younger or inexperienced swimmers.

-• Many find butterfly difficult to coach or teach, which can often lead to butterfly being swum and taught the least.
+• Many find the butterfly stroke difficult to coach or teach, which can often lead to it being swum and taught the least.

-• To master butterfly requires a combination of coordination, timing and technique.
+• To master the stroke requires a combination of coordination, timing and technique.

 • By breaking down the stroke into bite-sized drills, it can be coached and taught correctly without becoming too physically demanding.